Al Levitt: Career

 Levitt studied with Lennie Tristano for many years, along with Lee Konitz.
 Levitt also studied occasionally with Max Roach.
 Levitt studied piano with Moses Chusids in high school.
-He studied under Lennie Tristano along with Lee Konitz and studied drums under Irv Kluger in 1949-50.
+He studied under Lennie Tristano along with Lee Konitz and studied drums under Irv Kluger in 1949–50.
 In the early 70s he picked up studies again with Max Roach.

 After moving to the Canary Islands, Spain, in 1973 with Stella, his common law wife, and her five children, Levitt played with Canadian bass player Lloyd Thompson, Dutch pianist Nico Bunink, and American trumpeter Don Jeter.
-Moving then to Madrid, Levitt played with Spanish pianist Pedro Itturalde.
+Moving then to Madrid, Levitt played with Spanish saxophonist Pedro Iturralde.